ATLANTA >> Tennessee rookie quarterback Marcus Mariota quickly learned NFL games are different from practice.

 “We obviously had a tough start,” said Titans coach Ken Whisenhunt.
 “We can’t turn the ball over. … It was disappointing, but I like the way they responded.”

-Mariota, the No. 2 overall draft pick, went 7 of 8 for 94 yards.
+Mariota, the No. 2 overall draft pick, went 7-for-8 for 94 yards.
 He entered the preseason opener with an impressive streak of 186 passes without an interception in seven-on-seven and team drills at training camp.

 The Falcons led 17-0 behind new coach Dan Quinn before the Titans pulled even at 24.
-Michael Ford’s 1-yard touchdown run midway through the fourth quarter snapped the tie.
+Michael Ford’s 1-yard score in the fourth quarter snapped the tie.

 “He’s a beast and I’m lucky to call him a teammate,” said Ryan of Jones.